alexander-zerpa/zaleos-blog/ims/ims.md

 communications network.

-However we quickly realize that most educational literature assume a fiscal setup with actual hardware and equipment, is it not possible, and even preferable, to get a initial understanding and minimal interactions with this technologies before diving into expensive purchasing?
+However we quickly realize that most educational literature assume a fiscal setup with actual hardware and equipment.
+Is it not possible, and even preferable, to get a initial understanding and minimal interactions with this technologies before diving into expensive purchasing?